What are basic ordering ideas and how can they improve your mind mapping?

-Basic ordering ideas are the first-level topics that radiate out from your map’s central topic.
-They are the key concepts that help you to produce the greatest number of associations as you develop a mind map.
 This concept was originally developed by Tony Buzan as part of his mind mapping methodology, and has been ignored by most developers of mind mapping software.
-But the idea behind basic ordering ideas (or BOIs) is a solid one, and you can almost certainly improve the quality of your mind maps by being aware of how to create good BOIs.
+But the idea behind basic ordering ideas (or BOIs) is a solid one, and you can almost certainly improve the quality of your mind maps by being aware of how to create good first-level topics.

 In The Mind Map Book, written by Tony and Barry Buzan, the authors provide the clearest explanation of what BOIs are and why they’re so important.
 The authors believe that creating effective basic ordering entries is a critical first step when creating a mind map, because they shape the content and meaning of the rest of the map: